Hair Extensions

 Those who ignore those rules might end up in a mess.
 For example, if you don’t brush your hair, your natural strands and extensions will get all tangled up.
 Creating dreadlocks and there will be no other way to remove the extensions than by forcefully pulling them out, or even worse, cutting the hair.

-This may sound extreme to you, but unfortunately, not all girls take maintenance advice seriously and end up causing harm to their locks.
+This may sound extreme to you, but unfortunately, not all girls take maintenance advice seriously and end up harming their locks.
 Washing can also be problematic if not done correctly.
-Hair is always more sensitive when it’s wet, so if you tug or pull on the extensions or scrub very aggressively, you might cause harm to your hair.
-Therefore, we always advise our customers to care for their extensions and be more careful.
+Hair is always more sensitive when it’s wet, so if you tug or pull on the extensions or scrub very aggressively, you might harm your hair.
+Therefore, we always advise our customers to be more careful about their extensions.

 Another thing to consider is sleeping with extensions.
 Before you go to bed with your new hair, first check that you can sleep with your hair extension type.
 For example, you can go to bed with hot fusion, cold fusion, and tape-in extensions.
-On the other hand, we do not recommend all night’s sleep with clip-in or flip-in extensions.
+On the other hand, we do not recommend sleeping all night with clip-in or flip-in extensions.

-Also, don’t forget to get your extensions refitted if you’re using any of the semi-permanent methods like keratin extensions, microbeads, or tape-in.
+Also, remember to get your extensions refitted if you’re using any of the semi-permanent methods, such as keratin extensions, microbeads, or tape-in.

-The safest hair extensions that we recommend and that have the lowest amount of “risk” are clip-ins.
+The safest hair extensions we recommend and have the lowest amount of “risk” are clip-ins.

-Applying clip-in extensions does not involve any chemicals, glue, tape, heat, beads, or anything like that.
+Applying clip-in extensions does not involve chemicals, glue, tape, heat, beads, or anything like that.
 It consists of wefts with clips that can be safely and efficiently installed.
-You can do it at home, and even if you don’t get it right the first time, you can always remove the wefts and start again without harming or putting any strain on your locks.
+You can do it at home, and even if you don’t get it right the first time, you can always remove the wefts and start again without harming or straining your locks.

 Do Hair Extensions Cause Headaches?